-Before you even start looking for a home, you need to know exactly how much home you can afford – otherwise, you could spend time looking at homes that are out of your price range.
-If that happens, it's hard not to be disappointed later when you view less expensive homes.
+Before you even start looking for a home, you need to know how much you can afford so you don’t spend time looking at homes that are out of your price range.
+When you do that, it's hard not to feel let down later when you view lower priced homes.

-To get an idea of what you can afford, you'll need to take into account the following:
+To get an idea of what you can afford, you'll need to keep these things in mind:

 - Your down payment